Teradata/covalent-echarts/src/platform/echarts/dataset/README.md

-# td-chart-series[td-line]
+# td-chart-dataset

-`td-chart-series[td-line]` element generates a line series echarts visualization inside a `td-chart`.
-Its the equivalent of creating a JS series object `type="line"` in echarts.
+`td-chart-dataset` element sets the `dataset` option, it allows additional flexibility of managing data separately from the series option which allows reuse by different series.
+It also enables data encoding.
+Its the equivalent of creating a JS dataset object in echarts.

 ## API Summary